-Once the existence of contamination on the property at concentrations above applicable environmental or human health protection levels has been established through either a PSI with sampling or a DSI, a series of actions will be required to determine the most appropriate method to mitigate the identified risks.
-This process will involve one or more of the following stages:
+The volume of contaminated soil on the property above applicable environmental or human health protection levels may be small enough to be removed as a permitted activity that requires no consent.
+However, if the volume of contaminated soil exceeds that for a permitted activity, a series of actions will be required to determine the most appropriate method to mitigate the identified risks.